 Certain alternative approaches, such as acupuncture, hypnosis, aversion therapy, phytotherapy, and homeopathy, can help with smoking cessation.
 However, no scientific study has confirmed their effectiveness.

 The relaxation effect of some approaches may be of help as a complement to a pharmacological aid.
 But before turning to one of these approaches, get information on the therapist's training, the safety of the method or means used, the number of sessions, the cost and whether it can be reimbursed by your insurance plan.

 If you are planning to use natural products, get information from a doctor or pharmacist on the risks of interaction with other medications that you might be taking.

-We therefore recommend that smokers first try proven methods to stop smoking, like nicotine replacement therapy (patches, gums, lozenges, inhaler or mouth spray), bupropion, or varenicline.
-The contents and manufacturing of these products are strictly regulated.
+Electronic cigarettes (e-cigarettes) seem to be a useful smoking cessation aid for certain types of smokers.
+However, we recommend that smokers first try proven methods to stop smoking, like nicotine replacement therapy (patches, gums, lozenges, inhaler or mouth spray), bupropion, or varenicline.
+The contents and manufacturing of these products are safe and strictly regulated.
 What’s more, they are covered by most insurance plans.

 Even if vaping is less harmful than smoking, further research is needed on its health effects, the safety of vaping devices, and the effectiveness of vaping as a smoking cessation aid.
 Many products are available on the market, making it difficult for a potential user to choose.
 You should let your doctor and pharmacist know if you are using a vaping product.